djalal/deploy-scaleway-serverless-container-action/README.md

 * Monitoring the deploy after it's started, and waiting until it's completed successfully
 * Exposing a v1 tag to allow easy tracking & referencing of the latest version
-* Adding a `timeout` option to fail if the container doesn't start in time
+* Adding a `timeout_seconds` option to fail if the container doesn't start in time

 ## Usage